semgrep/semgrep-docs/docs/getting-started.md

 The Semgrep command-line tool requires Python 3.7 or later.
 :::

-To install and run Semgrep OSS Engine, use one of the following options:
+To install and run Semgrep, use one of the following options:

 <Tabs
     defaultValue="macOS"